 4. Swap out processed carbs and avoid bad fats

 Let's say you have 100 grams of fries as a side.
-Instead of that, have 50 grams and have another 50 grams of vegetables.
-You are still eating 100 grams of food, but you are also cutting back on all bad things without eating less.
+Instead, have 50 grams and another 50 grams of vegetables.
+You are still eating 100 grams of food but also cutting back on all bad things without eating less.
 Not to mention, swapping fries for even just baked potatoes or, even better, baked sweet potatoes can make a huge difference too.
 Gradually, you can change your 100 grams of fries for 100 grams of quinoa; the latter is a million times healthier.

 5. Add more protein to your diet

 Adding more protein to your diet can help you build muscles faster, and it can also help you lose weight more efficiently.
-Some easy swaps can make the transition to a more protein rich diet easier.
+Some easy swaps can make the transition to a more protein-rich diet easier.
 It's all about planning your snacking right.
 Instead of having a chocolate bar, have a protein shake or a protein bar.
-Again, you aren't eating less, you are eating better.
+Again, you aren't eating less; you are eating better.
 By eating better, you are fuelling your body with the nutrients it needs, so it won't struggle to break down all the excess carbs and fats.
 This will leave your body in a state where it can tend to build and repair muscles.

 Best workout for six-pack abs

-How to perform to the killer abs workout
+How to perform the workout

 "The workout below is focussed on the external core by performing a variety of different crunches targeting the upper, middle and lower abs as well as the obliques," Jermaine explains.
 "We will also work the internal core (the deeper ab muscles), so you will perform a variety of different planks to fire up those deeper muscles that lay the groundwork for a solid six-pack," he adds.

 Jermaine suggests performing each exercise back-to-back without rest, but if that feels too much, have a 30-second breather between each one before moving on to the next.
-Complete all of the exercises in the list and that is considered one set.
+Complete all of the exercises in the list, and that is considered one set.
 Rest for 45 seconds between sets and perform four sets in total before congratulating yourself on a job well done.

-Don't forget to drink plenty of water while exercising and ease your body into this routine with a 10-minute cardio warm up, whether that's on the treadmill, static bike or with a round of jumping jacks, high-knees or jogging on the spot.
+Don't forget to drink plenty of water while exercising and ease your body into this routine with a 10-minute cardio warm-up, whether that's on the treadmill, static bike or with a round of jumping jacks, high-knees or jogging on the spot.

-The killer abs workout
+The best abs workout

 1. Ab Crunch